ArcusTen/blogsite/data/blog/writeups/overthewire/bandit.md

 `-size 1033c`: This specifies the size of the files to search for.
 Here, it looks for files with a size of exactly 1033 bytes (`c`).

 `! -executable`: This part of the command uses the `!` operator to negate the -executable condition.
-So, it excludes files that are not executable.
+So, it excludes files that are executable.

 ![Level-5](/static/writeups/overthewire/bandit/bandit-level5-1.png)

 And now cat that file out:

 ![Level-5](/static/writeups/overthewire/bandit/bandit-level5-2.png)

 ---

 ## Level 06: